Back Pain While Breastfeeding – Causes and Tips to Relieve

-Breastfeeding is a beautiful bond that you share with your baby; however, sometimes this pleasant and comforting experience may give you nightmares.
-This may happen when you experience back pain while breastfeeding.
-Though it is very common to experience backaches while breastfeeding, if you do not take corrective measures to reduce the pain, it may get aggravated.
+When you breastfeed your baby, it strengthens the bond that you share with him.
+But, sometimes this pleasant and comforting experience can have certain ill effects on your health, i.e., it may result in back pain.
+Although it is very common to experience back pain while breastfeeding, if you do not take corrective measures to reduce the pain it may aggravate.
 Here in the following article, we shall be discussing what causes back pain and various tips to relieve it.

 There are various reasons that may cause back pain while breastfeeding and some of them are listed below:

-- It may be because of the extra pregnancy weight that you may still be carrying.
+- You may experience back pain because of the extra pregnancy weight that you might be carrying.

-- The most common reason for back pain may be your improper feeding position.
-It is very important that you not only position your baby correctly but also pay heed to your position and support during each breastfeeding session.
+- One of the common reasons for back pain is an improper feeding position.
+It is important that you position your baby correctly but also pay heed to your position and support yourself well while breastfeeding your baby.

 - Sometimes lifting heavy objects may cause back pain that may further aggravate while you breastfeed.